• Menu

 Accueil » Europe » Mediterranean Europe » Italy » Rome » The Domus Aurea in Rome

-Built for Emperor Nero after the great fire that devastated Rome in 64 AD, the Domus Aurea (the Golden House) was a huge, extravagant – and somewhat megalomaniacal – palace covering dozens of acres!
+Built for Nero after the great fire that ravaged Rome in 64 AD, the Domus Aurea (Golden House) was an immense, extravagant palace sprawling over several dozen hectares—a true testament to Nero’s megalomania!

-The monumental complex includes a variety of rooms of all kinds, as well as thermal baths, an artificial lake and vast gardens, vineyards, pastures and woodland!
+The monumental complex included apartments and reception rooms, as well as baths, an artificial lake, extensive gardens, vineyards, pastures, and wooded areas!

-But the palace comprises no kitchens, no latrines… The Domus Aurea is a ceremonial palace dedicated to parties and entertainment, rather than a residence.
+Interestingly, the Domus Aurea lacked kitchens and latrines, indicating that it was a ceremonial palace designed for entertainment rather than residence.
 In short, this monumental complex was apparently never intended to be inhabited!

 Domus Aurea - frescoes

-• numerous vaults and domes, which were very rare in the 1st century AD.
+• Many vaults and domes, which were rare in the 1st century AD

 Domus Aurea - ceiling

-In 68, Nero committed suicide less than four years after the construction of his Golden House had begun.
-Otho, Nero’s successor, made sure that the construction work was completed.
+In 68 AD, Nero committed suicide less than four years after the construction of his Golden House began.
+His successor, Otho, ensured the completion of the project.

-But the inhabitants of Rome resented the fact that the immense site monopolised by the Domus Aurea was off limits to them.
-Little by little, the following Roman emperors opened the space to the public.
-Vespasian had the Flavian amphitheatre (later renamed the Colosseum) built on the site of the dried-up artificial lake, and Trajan had part of the Domus Aurea filled in to build baths…
+However, the people of Rome resented the restricted access to the vast area monopolized by the Domus Aurea.
+Over time, Roman emperors reclaimed the space and opened it to the public.
+Vespasian built the Flavian Amphitheatre (later known as the Colosseum) on the site of the drained artificial lake, and Trajan filled in parts of the Domus Aurea to construct baths.

-The Domus Aurea gradually disappeared under new constructions and was slowly forgotten…
+The Domus Aurea was buried beneath new constructions and gradually forgotten…

-In the 15th century, a young Roman fell down a hole and landed in what seemed to be a cave whose walls were covered with frescoes… The Domus Aurea awakened from its long sleep!
+In the 15th century, a young Roman fell through a hole and landed in what appeared to be a cave with fresco-covered walls.
+The Domus Aurea had awakened from its long slumber!

-The most emblematic artists of the time – and of the following centuries – rushed to this strange cave to admire its frescoes, among whom Raphael and Michelangelo, and later the Marquis de Sade and Giacomo Casanova.
+Artists from that era—and subsequent centuries—flocked to this strange cave to admire the paintings on its walls, including Raphael and Michelangelo, and later, the likes of the Marquis de Sade and Giacomo Casanova.

 Domus Aurea - fresco

-In 1999, Nero’s Golden House opened its doors to the public, but had to close in 2005 due to the numerous damages caused by visitors.
+In 1999, Nero’s Golden House opened to the public but had to close in 2005 due to damage caused by visitors.
 It reopened in 2014.

 Visiting the Domus Aurea

-The tour is absolutely fascinating: the guides are archaeologists working on the excavation site during the week.
-Since 2017, virtual reality goggles even allow visitors to discover what Nero’s palace looked like in its heyday!
+The tour is absolutely fascinating: the guides are archaeologists who work on the site during the week.
+Since 2017, virtual reality glasses have allowed visitors to see what Nero’s palace looked like at its peak!

 ⚠️ To visit the Domus Aurea, you must book your ticket in advance.
-You can book your tickets here or here.
+You can reserve your tickets here.

 Domus Aurea